flexera-public/optima-tools/sandbox_management/terminate_old_policies/README.md

 - *Termination Age (Days)* - How many days ago a policy must have been applied before it is terminated.
 - *Created / Updated* - Whether to use the date the applied policy was created or the date it was last updated to determine its age.
+- *Terminate Aggregates* - Whether or not to also terminate policy aggregates e.g. org-level applied policies.
+Note that this will not be scoped to the project you are running this policy in and will always be based on the `created_at` date for policy aggregates regardless of the value of the `Created / Updated` parameter.
 - *Policy Ignore List* - A list of policy template names to never terminate despite their age.
 - *Applied Policy Ignore List* - A list of applied policy names to never terminate despite their age.